mathematical-tours/mathematical-tours.github.io/README.md

-# mathematical-tours.github.io
+# imaging-in-paris.github.io
-Site web of the Mathematical Tours
+Web site of the [Imaging in Paris seminar](https://imaging-in-paris.github.io/).